-Before you start freelancing, you need to define what you want to accomplish, what goals you’ve in mind for you and your business and what it may take for you to reach those goals.
+Before you start freelancing, you need to define what you want to accomplish, what goals you’ve in mind for you and your business, and what it may take to reach those goals.

-Take some time to understand why you wanna start freelancing and define your goals based on this:
+Take some time to understand why you want to start freelancing and define your goals based on this:

 Do you want to earn an extra income keeping your regular job or do you want to move to a full-time freelancer position?

-We recommend you set short and medium-term goals, moving to the long term step by step: short term goals are necessary in order for you to start, and medium-term goals are an incentive to keep things going and eventually improve.
+I recommend you set short and medium-term goals, moving to the long-term step by step: short-term goals are necessary for you to start, and medium-term goals are an incentive to keep things going and eventually improve.

 2. Define your Skills and Competences

-If you may have more than one skill to use for your freelancing business, this is totally ok and recommended: just make sure you really have those skills before putting yourself into the market and make sure you are able to nail those skills in case someone asks for your services.
+If you may have more than one skill to use for your freelancing business, this is totally ok and recommended: make sure you really have those skills before putting yourself into the market, and making sure you can nail those skills if someone asks for your services.

-In the freelance world, having a lot of competences can be both a good and a bad thing: the more specialized you are, the better it is.
+In the freelance world, having many competencies can be both a good and a bad thing: the more specialized you are, the better it is.

-You can always learn new things and progress, for example, a second language, but the first step when setting up a freelancing business is recognizing what you have and work to improve that knowledge to give a really valuable experience to your clients.
+You can always learn new things and progress, for example, a second language.
+The first step when setting up a freelancing business is recognizing what you have and working to improve that knowledge to give your clients a precious experience.